 About Charles M. Schulz – Sonoma County Airport (STS)

 Located in the heart of Northern California’s world-renowned Wine Country, STS is the only airport that offers scheduled air service into the North Bay region.
-As of this press release, daily nonstop flights include: Alaska® Airlines to Los Angeles, Orange County, San Diego, Portland, and Seattle; and American Airlines to Dallas and Phoenix Sky Harbor.
-All Airlines offer a wide-range of connecting flights to destinations in the continental U.S., Mexico, and beyond.
+Daily nonstop flights include: Alaska® Airlines to Los Angeles, Orange County, San Diego, Portland, and Seattle; American Airlines to Phoenix, Dallas and Los Angeles; Avelo Airlines to Burbank and Las Vegas; and United Airlines to Denver and San Francisco.
+All Airlines offer a wide-range of connecting flights to destinations across the continental U.S., Mexico, and beyond.

 Offering a hassle-free experience with shorter lines and an easier commute for North Bay residents, the Charles M. Schulz – Sonoma County Airport (STS) also features convenient ground transportation, easy and affordable parking with 2-hours free and electric vehicle (EV) charging stations, Alaska Airlines’ Wine Flies Free program, the on-site Sky Lounge Steakhouse & Sushi Bar, and Costeaux on the Go.